 Starting with functional task management, Stackfield is on par with Trello, but extends the solution with the comprehensive communication tools.

 Stackfield’s hallmarks are security coupled with special attention to privacy.
 This makes the tool particularly interesting as a secure alternative to other project management solutions such as Basecamp.
 Anyone dealing with customer data or otherwise sensitive data needs a secure cloud solution.
 This affects the entire service industry with agencies, consultancies, lawyers or engineering firms.
-However, larger institutions in the banking sector or in the field of research with a high need for patent protection are also a possible target group, which is likely to attach great importance to special security.
+However, larger institutions in the banking sector or in the field of medical or pharmaceutical research with a high need for patent protection are also a possible target group, which is likely to attach great importance to special security.

 However, its use as a comprehensive project management tool is significantly hindered by problems in the areas of resource planning and project controlling.
 This also applies to project planning, which is sufficient for medium-term projects but cannot provide everything for large-scale projects.